verovm/usenix-atc21/README.md

 ## Sync and Export Blockchain in Files

-Exported blockchain files will be used to generate the substate database and to measure time and space of Geth full node.
+Exported blockchain files are used to generate the substate database and to measure the time and the space of the Geth full node.
 You can export blockchain in a file with the following commands.
-To sync in reasonable amount of time, `--datadir` parameter must be the path to an empty directory on SSD with at least 1TB of space.
-Syncing step could take more than a day.
+To sync in a reasonable amount of time, the `--datadir` parameter must be the path to an empty directory on an SSD with at least 1TB of space.
+The syncing step can take more than a day to finish.

 ```bash
 cd ~/usenix-atc21/go-ethereum/